-- Failure to install GCE; - Failure to provide access for inspection or monitoring activities; - Failure to clean or pump out GCE as required;
+- Failure to install GCE; - Failure to provide access for inspection or monitoring activities; - Failure to clean or pump out GCE as required; - Failure to maintain GCE, including properly functioning influent-Tees, effluent-Tees, and baffles:

-- Failure to maintain GCE, including properly functioning influent-Tees, effluent-Tees, and baffles: - Failure to control FOG discharge from the FSE; - Failure to maintain proper GCE maintenance records; and - · Use of prohibited additives.
+- Failure to control FOG discharge from the FSE; - Failure to maintain proper GCE maintenance records; and - Use of prohibited additives.

 FSEs with operations that cause or allow excessive FOG or solids to discharge or accumulate in the WCTS are liable for any and all costs associated with services and damages related to FOG accumulation in the WCTS.
-In such cases, the City may utilize CCTV pipeline inspections and FSE site inspections to identify, if possible, FOG management violations that may have contributed to the accumulation or discharge of excessive FOG or solids that are related to the costs and damages.
-Costs may include labor, materials, equipment and overhead expended to correct line blockages, SSOs, infrastructure damage, property damage, or environmental damage.
+These costs may include labor, materials, equipment and overhead expended to correct line blockages, SSOs, infrastructure damage, property damage, or environmental damage.
 Noncompliant FSEs may also be liable for any monetary fines incurred by the City as a result of FOG.
 Failure to pay all service-related charges may be grounds for sewer service discontinuance.